jaja360/RED_OPS_Better/README.md

 successfully gone through and checked everything, it'll go faster any consecutive runs due to its caching method.

-Note:
-1) On first run it will encrypt your config file.
-Please provide a strong Password(Minimum len 10,Mixture of (Upper case, Lower Case, a number and Special charector i.e. R3dBett3r!# ) and remember it.
-If you forget the password delete the config.enc file from the directory.
-It will ask you to create config file again.

-2) If you like to use this for OPS as default.
+If you like to use this for OPS as default.
 Open red_ops_better and search for "default='RED'" and replace RED to OPS.